 Bose QuietComfort 35 II vs Sony WH-1000XM4: Noise cancelling

-The landslide winner for best noise cancelling is the Sony WH-1000XM4.
+The winner for best noise cancelling is the Sony WH-1000XM4, but you’re unlikely to be blown away by the difference.
 These headphones are excellent at cancelling low-frequency and low-mid frequency noise.
 In addition, their thick ear cups result in great passive isolation even when the ANC is disabled; this improves high-frequency noise cancellation.
 In addition to the speak-to-chat and ambient sound mode features, the ANC of the WH-1000XM4 headphones can be toggled to adjust the level of ANC.

 Related: Best noise cancelling headphones

 Some people have reported their Bose QC 35 II headphones’ ANC quality decreased after installing a firmware update.
 If you experience this or any other problems with these headphones, visit our article describing common problems with the headphones and how to fix them.